Microraptoria: Size and proportions

 Most microraptorians were small dinosaurs, with taxa such as Microraptor and especially Zhongjianosaurus being among the smallest nonavian dinosaurs known.
 However, some microraptorians, such as Tianyuraptor and Changyuraptor, were larger and similar to other dromaeosaurids in size.
 Many microraptorians also had long and robust arms and legs, in contrast to the stockier eudromaeosaurs, although long arms are not universal to the group, since the basal microraptorian Tianyuraptor had unusually short arms by dromaeosaurid standards.
 Considering this, the small size and long wings of some microraptorians likely are examples of convergent evolution with other small paravians and early birds such as Anchiornis and Archaeopteryx.

 Feathers

 The fossilization conditions of the Jehol group are very accommodating to the preservation of soft structures in fossils, and as a result, many microraptorians have been preserved with a covering of feathers.
 Not only have long, advanced feathers been preserved on the arms and tails of many specimens, but a few species even have long feathers on their legs.
 This condition has also been seen in other paravians such as Anchiornis, and has caused these kinds of dinosaurs to be labelled as "four-winged dinosaurs".
 The largest known "four-winged" dinosaur, Changyuraptor, is a microraptorian.
-Some microraptorians such as Microraptor possibly were able to use these wings to glide or take off from the ground.
+Some microraptorians such as Microraptor possibly were able to use these wings to glide or take off from the ground, and perhaps even capable of powered flight.